Ada-Developers-Academy/jump-start-live/lessons/day1/readme.md

 # Day 1

 ## Prep work
-* Review your [Madlibs](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/09-programming-grammar/assignments/madlibs.md) solution and be prepared to talk with others about your approach
+* Review your [Madlibs](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/09-programming-grammar/assignments/madlibs.md) solution and be prepared to talk with others about your code

 ## Goals
 * Have a big picture idea of your own workflow and how to improve it